anicca048/Kebab/Readme.md

 	Capture Filter Group - This group allows the user to set the libpcap filter, which will be compiled and used to filter out packets from the capture session.
-This filter is more efficeint than a display filter, however, packets not matching the libpcap filter exactly will not show up in the Connections tab, skewing the results.
+There are several displayed filtering options, such as Destination and Source IP.
+And a "ComplexFilter" box, where a libpcap filter string can be entered, for the more advanced users.
+Options from this filter group are much more efficeint than any display filter, however, packets not matching the libpcap filter exactly will not show up in the Connections tab, skewing the results.
 Use these pre-capture filtering options conservativley.